 Economics is the study of how people and governments make decisions regarding money, production, consumption, and employment.
 Topics covered will include the law of supply and demand, saving, borrowing, and investing.
 Students considering a major in business or students simply interested in their own financial futures should consider taking this class.
 Upon completion of the course, students will understand terms such as labor, capital, inflation, unemployment, and money supply.
-Students are required to read Naked Economics: Undressing the Dismal Science over the summer and take an assessment during the first full week of school.
+Students are encouraged to read Naked Economics: Undressing the Dismal Science over the summer.